euske/pyrexecd/README.md

   1. Run PyRexec.py.
 It creates an empty config directory (AppData\Roaming\PyRexecd) and opens it.
-  1. Create a new ssh host key via OpenSSH and place it in the config dir.
+  1. Create a new ssh host key via OpenSSH and place it in the config dir.<br>
     `$ ssh-keygen -N '' -f ssh_host_rsa_key`
-  1. Copy your public key into the config dir.
+  1. Copy your public key into the config dir.<br>
     `> copy your\id_rsa.pub authorized_keys`

 ## Command Line Sytax: